bcgsc/pori_ipr_api/README.md

-### POG Reports API
+### Integrated Pipeline Reports API
 ======================================

 ![Build Status](https://www.bcgsc.ca/bamboo/plugins/servlet/wittified/build-status/IPR-API)

-This API will store and serve Genomic and Probe report data pertaining to all BC Cancer Agency POG cases.
-Currently cases have to be loaded on an as-necessary basis.
-Future pipeline support will include automated triggering of the loading process.
-The API is designed in conjunction with the POG Report WebApp client to render and display the data.
-The API is backed by a Postgres 9.6 database currently hosted on iprweb01.bcgsc.ca.
-The API is available at http://api-ipr.bcgsc.ca.
-Detailed endpoint documentation can be found at http://docs-ipr.bcgsc.ca.
+The Integrated pipeline reports API manages data access to the IPR database on seqdevdb01.bcgsc.ca.
+The API is responsible for providing all data for GSC genomic and probe reports, POG sample tracking, POG Biopsy tracking, Germline Small Mutation reports, and legacy Knowledgebase.

+An integrated data synchronization application runs concurrently with the API in a separate process.
+The sync-worker is responsible for regularly checking in with LIMS and BioApps to keep sample tracking tasks up to date.

 #### Configuration